Foundation dates of museums in the fields of printing and graphic communication

-Foundation dates of museums in the fields of printing and graphic communication**

->

-> Gutenberg museum, Mainz, Germany
+Gutenberg museum, Mainz, Germany

-> Was originally created as the ‘Chambre Gutenberg’ in the local history museum where it remained under the auspices of the City of in Berne until 1985.
-In 1991 it was decided to move the Museum to Fribourg where it opened in the year 2000 as the Musée Suisse de l’industrie graphique et de la communication.
+Was originally created as the ‘Chambre Gutenberg’ in the local history museum where it remained under the auspices of the City of in Berne until 1985.
+In 1991 it was decided to move the Museum to Fribourg where it reopened in the year 2000 as the Musée Suisse de l’industrie graphique et de la communication.

-> The museum was closed in 1990 when the Joh.
+The museum was closed in 1990 when the Joh.
 Enschedé offices moved to the Oudeweg.
 The extensive printed and archival collections of the Museum Enschedé were transferred from the Enschedé printing firm to the North Holland archives in 2014.
 The historical printing equipment is currently in storage with the Enschedé firm (2015).